Persdre/EX-Graph/README.md

 # ETGraph
 ETGraph is a rich dataset containing Ethereum transaction data and Twitter data.
 With a focus on bridging the gap between anonymous Ethereum activities and identifiable Twitter information, it's specifically designed to facilitate various tasks including Ethereum link prediction, wash-trading addressese detection, and matching link prediction between Ethereum addresses and Twitter accounts.
 By integrating these two different dimensions, ETGraph provides a comprehensive resource for researchers and analysts to explore the complex relationships within the Ethereum landscape.

+Also, we deploy our ETGraph dataset to a website, where you can upload your results to the leaderboard: https://etgraph.deno.dev/

 ## Table of Contents
 - [Dataset Overview](#dataset-overview)
 - [Dataset Schema](#dataset-schema)